iundd/a11y_me_video/Documentation/AdminstratorManual/Configuration/Index.rst

 Change the templates using TypoScript constants
 -----------------------------------------------

-As any Extbase based extension, you can find the templates in the directory :file:`EXT:a11y_me_video/Resources/Private/`.
+Like any Extbase based extension, you can find the templates in the directory :file:`EXT:a11y_me_video/Resources/Private/`.

 If you want to change a template, copy the desired files to the directory where you store the templates.